Polls Reveal 2017’s Most Annoying Word And Banned Words For 2018

-With New Year’s Eve at hand, the timing seems right for the annual big reveal of the year-end 2017 most annoying word or phrase along with a separate more-satirical list of banished words heading into 2018.
+With New Year’s Eve at hand, the timing seems right for the annual big reveal of the year-end 2017 most annoying word or phrase, along with a separate more-satirical list of banished words heading into 2018.

 From the Marist Poll compiled by the Marist College Institute for Public Opinion, the most annoying word (or phrase) in casual conversation is the resilient “whatever,” which takes top honors for the ninth consecutive year in the survey.
 While it obviously has staying power because it seems like a very dismissive, if not rude, way to end a discussion, respondents find “whatever” somewhat less disagreeable than previously, however, because only 33 percent selected it as compared to 38 percent last year.

-“Whatever” may have entered the popular lexicon after the 1995 comedy film Clueless starring Alicia Silverstone and Stacey Dash.
+“Whatever” may have entered the popular lexicon after the 1995 comedy film Clueless, starring Alicia Silverstone and Stacey Dash.

 There seems to be a demographic divide about the 2017 winner, Marist noted.